Filtering Objects and Jobs

 If you wish to save your filters, active filters are saved in the URL of the filtered page.
 You can bookmark this URL in your browser to return to your filtered view in the future.

-Keep in mind that bookmarking a filtered URL saves your search parameters, not the actual search results.
-Each time you use the bookmarked link, the filters are applied to the current data.
-For example, if your saved filters include items created in the last thirty days, the results will always show items from the most recent thirty days, not the thirty days before you created the bookmark.
-As time passes, the results may change each time you use the saved search.
+Bookmarking a filtered URL saves the search parameters, not the search results.
+The filters are applied to the data present when accessing the bookmarked link.
+For example, filters for items created in the last thirty days show items from the thirty days before viewing the results, not the thirty days before creating the bookmark.
+Results update based on when you access the saved search.

 Last updated